-As shown in Chart 8 below, overall the portfolio generated a total unrealised value gain of £24.7 million in the year to 31 March 2013 (2012: £7.0 million).
+Overall, the portfolio generated a total unrealised value gain of £24.7 million in the year to 31 March 2013 (2012: £7.0 million).
 The European portfolio achieved strong returns in the year, increasing in value by £51.0 million.
 This positive performance was partially offset by poor performance in India, with the valuation of the Company's holding in the India Fund declining by £26.3 million over the same period.